rzere/DejaVu/README.md

 ### A Google Chrome Extension for Journalists to Collaboratively Address Visual Misinformation

 #### Steps to install:
-* Run the command "json-server --watch db.json" to initialize json server.
+* Run the command `json-server --watch db.json` to initialize json server.
-* Install on Chrome by uplading the directory by going to "chrome://extensions/" and under developer mode selecting "Load unpacked".
+* To install on Chrome, upload this directory to your [extensions](chrome://extensions/) by selecting developer mode and clicking "Load unpacked".